basho/basho_docs/content/riak/ts/1.4.0/using/security/basics.md

 security settings for the whole cluster quickly without needing to change settings on a node-by-node basis.

-{{% note %}}
-Currently, Riak TS security commands can be run only through the command line, using the `riak-admin security` command.
-In future versions of Riak TS, administrators may have the option of issuing those commands through the Protocol Buffers interface.
-{{% /note %}}

 ## Enabling Security

 > **Warning: Enable security with caution**